 Younger students can color pictures of what struck them about the story.
 Older ones can rewrite the story they heard in their own words.
 More adventurous writers can write their own story.

-download Aesop's fables audio recordings for free.
+We also found this place to download Aesop's fables audio recordings for free.

 We picked up various versions of The Odyssey, but some of it was just too gruesome for my little ones.
 We eventually stumbled across this series by Mary Pope Osborne about the Odyssey.
 (And, no, she did not pay me for all the advertising for her in this blog post.
 It just seems so.)